Kristine Howard

 Kristine Howard (born June 7, 1961) is a Democratic member of the Pennsylvania House of Representatives, representing the 167th legislative district.
 She was first elected on November 6, 2018.

-Howard is from Malvern, Pennsylvania, and has degrees from the University of Pennsylvania and Rutgers Law School.
+Howard was born in Haddon Heights, New Jersey.
+She attended the University of Pennsylvania and graduated with a bachelors in philosophy.
+She received her law degree from Rutgers Law School.
 She worked in New Mexico running a legal and social services organization before moving back to Pennsylvania to advocate for youth in foster care as a part of the Philadelphia Volunteer Lawyers for the Arts.
-Howard investigated child abuse in Chester County, when she worked at the Chester County Department of Children, Youth, and Family Services.
+Howard lives in Malvern, Pennsylvania.
+She investigated child abuse in Chester County, when she worked at the Chester County Department of Children, Youth, and Family Services.
+She currently sits on four committees in the Pennsylvania State House: Agriculture & Rural Affairs, Children & Youth, Judiciary, and State Government.